 I sit on the Parish Council of my church, St. Matthew Catholic Church and School.

 I am fluent in Spanish and proficient in Mandarin Chinese.
 I studied abroad in Spain twice, Chile, and China for a year.
-I love to travel and have visited Spain, Chile, Peru, Argentina, China, Guatemala, South Africa, Zambia, Greece, Scotland, England, India, Canada, Germany, Switzerland and Austria.
+I love to travel and have visited Spain, Chile, Peru, Argentina, China, Guatemala, South Africa, Zambia, Greece, Scotland, England, Ireland, Italy, India, Canada, France, Germany, Switzerland, and Austria.